Unifying GANs and Score-Based Diffusion as Generative Particle Models: Decoupling the Generator and the Flow in Particle Models

 \begin{observation} Discriminator Flows are PMs with $h_{\rho} = - c \circ f_{\rho_t}$ and $T = + \infty$. \end{observation}

+Such a model would a priori require us to successively train a neural discriminator $f_{\phi_t} \equiv f_{\rho_t}$ per time step $t$.
+This results, however, in a prohibitively slow and heavy training procedure.
+As a more scalable alternative, we train a single time-dependent neural discriminator $f_{\phi}\colon \R^D \times \R \to \R$, that takes as input both a sample $x_t \sim \rho_t$ and its corresponding time $t \in \R$, on all time steps at once.
+Each $x_t \sim \rho_t$ must then be computed both in training and inference from $x_0 \sim \rho_0 = \pi$ using \cref{eq:discr_flow_ode}.
+This results in the training procedure of \cref{alg:discr_flow} for Discriminator Flows.
+For practical convenience, we restrict, without loss of generality, $t \in \brackets*{0, 1}$.

-Unlike diffusion models, for which the score can be freely estimated at each $t$ because $\rho_t$ is assumed to equal $\pdata \star k_{\mathrm{RBF}}^{\app{\sigma}{t}}$, the generation process of Discriminator Flows is not known in advance.
+Compared to diffusion models, for which the score can be freely estimated at each $t$ because $\rho_t$ is assumed to equal $\pdata \star k_{\mathrm{RBF}}^{\app{\sigma}{t}}$, it is more challenging to elucidate the particle movement of \cref{eq:discr_flow_ode}.
+Prior studies on GAN optimization help answer this problem under simplifying assumptions.
+Indeed, if $a$, $b$, and $c$ (cf.\ \cref{sec:gans}) are chosen to implement an $f$-divergence GAN loss, then Discriminator Flows will implement a forward KL divergence gradient flow \citep{Yi2023} If they instead correspond to an IPM GAN loss, then Discriminator Flows will implement a squared MMD gradient flow \citep{Franceschi2022}.

+In the general case, the generation process of Discriminator Flows is not known in advance.
 In fact, we must simulate the entire process during training, making each training iteration slower.
 However, our approach has the advantage of generalizing the diffusion process and allowing the discriminator to learn another path from the initial distribution $\rho_0 = \pi$ to $\pdata$.
-We believe that, when properly tuned, Discriminator Flows may benefit from faster sampling times than diffusion models because they can learn shorter paths towards $\pdata$.
+We believe that, when properly tuned, Discriminator Flows could provide faster sampling times than diffusion models because they can learn shorter paths towards $\pdata$.